Empower Your Practice

 • New letter bodies, e.g. for referral letters

 Many forms and documents contain the same information over and over again, and yet, in the past, you would have been expected to fill all this out manually every single time.
-This often still occurs in cases like labelling vacutainers and it’s certainly still happening with GP letters, referrals and the like.
-It’s particularly a hassle when you want to insert a medical note into a letter.
+This often still occurs in cases like labelling specimen tubes and it's certainly still happening with physician letters, referrals, and the like.
+It's particularly a hassle when you want to insert a medical note into a letter.
 Fortunately, you don't really have to put up with this anymore.
 There are plenty of alternative solutions available.

 Here are some of the most common forms and letters that would benefit from automatically added information: